kailash-manasarovar/statement/docs/timeline/2024/august.md

 - Is this the main reason behind the vicious persecution at work to get me to leave as soon as possible?
 - It is certainly the main reason behind continued drugging and poisoning.
 - One wonders, if an absolutely certainty of my demise made colleagues make particularly egregious remarks to me like this at work in safety.
+- I have to thank Gabriel for using this term so egregiously; because it was the first thing I remembered after realizing that I had met at least four distinct trumpet teachers at the conservatory (or my apartment).
 - Who told everyone I'd never have the time to remember what was staring at me in the face?
 - And why was everyone OK with that?
-- Do porn-addict communities really run the world now?
+- Do porn-addict tech-bro communities run the world now?

 ### Reprimanding me